luser-dr00g/G/README.md

 At revision 7, I added the working version with comment-key.
 The program works by re-using tokens from the main procedure by using strings of chars as indices.
 So the main procedure does double-duty as code-to-be-executed and storage-bank-of-names-and-numbers. http://codegolf.stackexchange.com/revisions/3877/7

+But as later revisions show, ultimately accessing operators with strings of numbers yields far greater gains.